foreverDEVVivek/mern_app/README.md

 ## Description

-This is a **MERN** (MongoDB, Express, React, Node.js) stack web application that [briefly describe what your project does].
+This is a **MERN** (MongoDB, Express, React, Node.js) stack web application that describe how can we connect our Frontend with Backend.
 The project is a full-stack web application that demonstrates CRUD operations, user authentication, and API integration using REST or GraphQL.

 ## Features